Like the idea of working outdoors?

 - To find a vocational course related to agriculture at a college (also check the college's website to get the latest list of courses)

 - To find a university level course related to agriculture.
+You may also want to look at different degree titles such as sustainability and supply chains.

 Do a free, short, online course to find out more (looks great on your CV too!)